jamesaustinmiley/AD-Deployment/README.md

 <br />

 <p>
-In the dc-1 vm start menu, click on Active Directory Users and Computers.
+In the DC-1 VM start menu, click on Active Directory Users and Computers.
 Create two organizational units ( _EMPLOYEES and _ADMINS).
-Create a Domain Admin user by adding a new employee (Jane Doe) to the _ADMINS folder which will make the employee a member of Domain Users.
+Create a Domain Admin user by adding a new employee (Jane Doe) to the _ADMINS folder, which will make the employee a member of Domain Users.
 Right-click the employee and click Properties to add the employee to Domain Admins.
-As a Domain Admin user, this employee will have near-total control over the entire domain and its associated user accounts.
+As a Domain Admin, this employee will have near-total control over the domain and its associated user accounts.
 </p>
 <p>
 <img src="https://imgur.com/P7PVclQ.png" alt="ADUC"/>